smithylee81/MARVELous-Quiz/README.md

 - ### First Time Visitor Goals

-    - #### As a first-time visitor,I want to easily understand the main purpose of the site, easily navigate to the instructions, and take the quiz.
+    - #### As a first-time visitor, I want to easily understand the main purpose of the site, easily navigate to the instructions, and take the quiz.
         1. Upon entering the site, users are greeted with an easily readable and clean title and navigation bar to allow access to the page of their choice.
 Below this there is an image of the MARVEL logo, so the purpose of the site is clear.
         2. The user has options to hover over and click the page links to each section.
 The hover effect works well assisting the user in seeing which section they are selecting.
         3. As a first-time visitor, the user can select the High Scores page and see scores from previous players.